 The Delegation of the European Union and Chinese authorities launched a new project called Natural Capital Accounting and Valuation of Ecosystem Services in Beijing on November 1.
 The EU and China's economic prosperity are underpinned by their natural capital - their biodiversity.

 On 20-21 September 2017, Statistics South Africa (STATS SA) hosted the first high-level stakeholder consultation meeting for the project, Natural Capital Accounting and Valuation of Ecosystem Services in South Africa.
-The meeting served as an event to launch the project ant to reach out to national and local authorities and other relevant stakeholders from

 Mexico takes part in a new Global Project on Natural Capital Accounting and Valuation of Ecosystem Services.